-One of the questions on the mind of women undergoing breast enlargement is “when will my new breasts with implants feel normal?”
+One common question on the minds of women undergoing breast augmentation at my Knoxville, TN, practice is “When will my new breasts with implants feel normal?”
 I actually ask my patients in follow-up visits when they feel that their implants are a part of their body.
-This is the time when they stop thinking about them as new implants, and start thinking about them as their breasts.
+This is the time when they stop thinking about them as new implants and start thinking about them as their breasts.
 There are a lot of factors that can impact this.
 And there is a certain psychological aspect as well, which deals with changes in body image and how quickly someone will adapt to this.
-But, since I am not a psychologist (even though my staff thinks I’m mental, is this the same thing?) let me talk about some of the physical factors that can affect this.
+But, since I am not a psychologist let me talk about some of the physical factors that can affect a patient’s adjustment.

 1. Silicone vs. Saline

 As silicone implants are inherently softer, they will tend to feel more “normal” sooner than saline.
 This is not to say that saline implants won’t feel normal, but it may take a little longer, especially if the implants are riding a bit high, as saline implants often do.
 The viscosity of the silicone implants is what really makes the difference, and I might venture to say that silicone implants will always feel more normal than saline implants.
 When you hold each implant in your hand, you can really appreciate the difference.
 This is why over 80% of my patients choose silicone.

 2. Over the Muscle vs. Under the Muscle